duparq/hwa/README.md

 easier to maintain, and easier to port between different targets.

 HWA is not a library.
-It is implemented at the preprocessing and compilation levels and a cache mechanism combined to the compiler's optimizers help HWA produce machine code free of any penalty, either in terms of size, execution speed or memory used.
+It is implemented at the preprocessing and compilation levels and a cache mechanism (the HWA context) combined to the compiler's optimizers help HWA produce machine code free of any penalty, either in terms of size, execution speed or memory used.

 ![](doxygen/hwa_principle.jpeg)

 Examples
 ========

+See @ref examples .

 The `examples/` directory contains a few examples aimed at illustrating various features of HWA, currently only for Atmel ATtiny44 and ATtiny84 devices